linrunner/tlp-doc/support/optimizing.rst

     * Please activate and test the following suggestions individually if possible.
 This way, any problems that may occur will stand out immediately.
+    * **If adjusting the settings does not yield the desired results, it may be worthwhile to experiment with a more recent kernel.**

 Extend battery runtime
 ----------------------